GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

   achieved_consequence_message: Last hour on track
 ```

-Using Stackdriver UI, you can set up an alert when our error budget burn rate is burning 9X faster than it should.
+Using Stackdriver UI, let's set up an alert when our error budget burn rate is

-The burn rate alert should be set up as follow:
+burning **9X faster** than it should in the last hour:

 * Open `Stackdriver Monitoring` and click on `Alerting > Create Policy`